This is arguably one of the most valuable courses you could ever undertake!

 To help you get ready for the exam we have prepared an exclusive ‘Revision Pack’ with an answers checker!

-Once qualified to this level, students will be awarded an ITEC Diploma in Diet and Nutrition for Complementary Therapists
+Once qualified to this level, students will be awarded an ITEC Certificate in Diet and Nutrition for Complementary Therapists

 Qualification Recognition by Professional Associations

-The ITEC Level 3 Diploma in Diet and Nutrition for Complementary Therapists is widely accepted by most Professional Bodies including:
+The ITEC Level 3 Certificate in Diet and Nutrition for Complementary Therapists is widely accepted by most Professional Bodies including:

 - IPTI – (Independent Professional Therapists International)